meorkamalmeorsulaiman/evpn-vxlan/README.md

 # EVPN-VxLAN

-This will the learning notes for EVPN VxLAN
+This will the learning notes for EVPN VxLAN.

-## Lab Setup

 The lab setup will consist of 2 spines and 3 leaf switches that stretch two layer-2 domains - 100 & 200.
 Below are the topology:

 ![Topology](https://github.com/meorkamalmeorsulaiman/evpn-vxlan/blob/main/images/topology.jpg)